agme2019/Stock-Price-Prediction-using-LSTM/README.md

 - `Symbol`
 - `YTD Gains`

 Additionally, the project calculates daily returns using the percentage change in the Close price.
 You can use your own dataset or download a dataset from Kaggle.
+I used this link : https://www.kaggle.com/datasets/adhoppin/financial-data?resource=download

 ## Methodology